 Global Kurdish Film Festival aims to promote Kurdistan beyond borders

-ERBIL (Kurdistan 24) – Kurdish-led organizers have launched the first-ever Global Kurdish Film Festival on April 16, an online event that is expected to showcase over 100 films and continue until April 27.
+ERBIL (Kurdistan 24) – Organizers launched the first-ever Global Kurdish Film Festival on April 16, an online event that is expected to showcase over 100 films and will continue until April 27.

 “These films are carefully selected” and represent “the best of Kurdish cinema,” Sterk added.
 The director noted that his group wanted to highlight the finest works in the field from Kurdish creators as “there is no film industry that promotes Kurdish cinema.”